Scout Network: National Scout events

 In place of events run by the Scout Association directly, there are a number of other events run by Scout bodies across the UK which are open to Scout Network members across the UK as participants and more which accept members in leadership, instructor and team roles.

 The Apex Challenge events range in duration from a day to a weekend and consist of teams of Explorer Scouts or Scout Network members navigating between a variety of adventurous activity bases over a wide area, usually in Yorkshire, Derbyshire or Nottinghamshire.
 The 2018 event at Bramham Park in West Yorkshire attracted nearly 400 participants and involved kayaking, mountain biking and tomahawk throwing as signature activities.

 The Dragnet challenge is a 30 mi navigation challenge over a weekend in July in the Lake District.
 Teams of Explorer Scouts or Scout Network members have to navigate from an unknown starting point to the known end point while avoiding capture.

 There are multiple Monopoly Runs each year that take place in London based on the board game of the same name.
 All focus on visiting various points around the city in a speedy time with some choosing their own points each year and others using the places on the standard board game.

-The Network Gathering is held around Easter annually at Great Tower Scout Adventures and lasts for four days.
-As well as social activities in the evening, activities offered include indoor climbing, walking in the Lake District, sailing, mountain biking and ghee scrambling.
-It is exclusively for Scout Network members only.
+The Network Gathering is the original Network only event, unique in being a four day event across Easter Weekend held annually since 2004!
+Originally hosted at Great Tower Scout Adventures, it has now moved to the Gladstone Centre, in Flintshire, North Wales.
+The event features an array of different activities tailored to a different theme each year!
+As well as social activities in the evening, activities offered include indoor/outdoor climbing, walking in North Wales, canoeing, mountain biking and ghee scrambling.
+It is an event open to all Scout Network members from across the United Kingdom!

 The Network Festival originated in 2005 it is hosted in Coventry and run by the Scout Network in that location.
 It is themed each year with activities and fancy dress linking in to this; activities are varied and tend towards social, competitions and other outdoor activities.
 It is exclusively open to Scout Network members.

 Revolution is based on the Isle of Wight, and is open to Explorer Scouts, Scout Network members and members of the Student Scout and Guide Organisation.
 It celebrated its 25th event in 2019, having begun in 1995 as a Venture Scout event.
 The theme changes each year with the activities, based off-site around the island, linked in to the theme: the 2018 event for example had a theme of the 'Greatest Show on Earth' and all the activities linked in to 'Great' figures for example archery for Robin Hood and drumming for Dave Grohl.

 Former events include the aforementioned Intense, the Sedan Chair rally held until 2013 in Buckinghamshire and EVO in Hampshire.